 Loading…

 The Intermittent Fasting Tracker pins a daily fasting window to a live timer you can glance at, and keeps a record of what you have actually done.
-Twelve presets are built in grouped by difficulty — from 12:12 up to 23:1 (OMAD) — plus a custom window in one-hour increments.
+Twelve presets are built in grouped by difficulty — from 12:12 up to 23:1 — plus a custom window in one-hour increments.

 Two modes are supported: